Vine Maple Place

 KNOWLEDGE, SKILLS AND ABILITIES

-• Computer skills: Proficient in Word, Excel and Outlook, and internet navigation.
+• Computer skills: Proficient in Word, Excel, Outlook, and internet navigation.

 • Able to work well with others in a collaborative and respectful manner.